 Keep the conversation going on social media @CNFPod across the Big Three and consider leaving the show a kind review on Apple Podcasts.
 Drop me a line if you have questions, want me to work with you on your book or essay, or you just want to say hello.

-“But there was a sense that I had let down my younger self and ought to find a way to make writing at least in some way, a part of my part of my life.” — Stephanie Gorton.
+“But there was a sense that I had let down my younger self and ought to find a way to make writing at least in some way, a part of my part life.” — Stephanie Gorton.

 In this conversation we talk about her Page Turner piece for New Yorker dot com about an H.P.
 Lovecraft conference in Providence, her home city.
 We riff on what it was like for her to go from publishing to writing.
 We talk about the social media and why anyone with platform would trust a journalist with their stories.
 It’s good, clean fun.